 If you are having your device removed as you plan to get pregnant, we recommend that you begin taking the pre-pregnancy vitamin Folic Acid as soon as possible.
 This can help prevent problems with the development of the foetus in the very early stages of pregnancy.
 We also advise that you talk to your GP if you have any medical conditions, or take any medications, so that you can ensure your pregnancy is safely managed to have the healthiest outcome.

-Can I exercise after a device fitting?
+Can I exercise after having an IUD fitted?

 We advise that you rest on the day of your device fitting, even if you are usually fit and active.
 This will allow your body to recover.
 After this there is no restriction to exercise when you have a device.